polysyllabic/chaos/README.md

 to authenticate USB packets before sending them on to the PlayStation.
 In essence, it gives other devices the tools they need to pretend they are PS5 controllers.
-Supporting this would require a significant effort, and since there are already several other ways to achieve the same functionality with much less effort, I have no plans to add support for it at this time.
+Supporting this would require a significant effort, and since there are already several other ways to achieve the same functionality with much less work, I have no plans to add support for it at this time.

-## Running Without OBS

-Most of the instructions here assume that you also use streaming software such as OBS, which will require you to have a capture card as well.
-Note that is **is** possible to run Chaos without OBS, meaning that it should be possible to play Chaos while streaming directly from your PlayStation, or even without streaming at all, although you will not be able to use overlays to show the current status of votes or the modifiers in effect.
-(This has not been tested, but suggestions for what to try will be found below.)

 **Important:** Currently, you must use the DualShock 4 Generation 2, model CUH-ZCT2U.
 Some 3rd-party equivalents may also work, but this has not been carefully tested.
 Gen-1 DualShocks